Mark Bako Useni: Political career

 Useni was appointed a Caretaker Councilor in Takum Local Government.
 After a brief stint as a councilor, he was appointed Special Assistant to the Speaker, Taraba State House of Assembly.
 In 2004, the Taraba State Government appointed him as the Sole Administrator of Takum Local Government following expiration of the tenure of elected council chairmen in the State.
 He later contested and was elected Executive Chairman of the Local Government Council within the same year.
-After his tenure, he was appointed Caretaker Chairman of the Council for a short period in 2006.
+After his tenure, he was appointed Caretaker Chairman of the council for a short period in 2006.

 Useni was appointed Commissioner for Health, Taraba State by the Danbaba Suntai led Administration in 2007, an appointment he later resigned to contest for the vacant House of Assembly seat for TakumII Constituency for the 6th Assembly.
 He won the election and re-contested the same seat in the 2011 general elections and was reelected into the 7th Assembly, a period during which he served as Chairman of the House Committee on Local Government.

 Useni was elected Speaker by his colleagues following resignation of the previous Speaker and he served to the end of the 7th Assembly.
 Mark got elected to represent TakumII in the Taraba State House of Assembly for the third time in the 2015 general elections.
 On 4 February 2016, he was again elected Speaker of the Assembly, a position he later stepped down due to internal party arrangements.

 Useni was re-elected into the Taraba State House of Assembly in the 2019 general elections to represent TakumII State Constituency for the fourth term.

+He decamped to All Progressives Congress and contested for member Takum/Donga/Ussa federal constituency.
+He was declared winner of the supplementary election on April 16, 2023.

 Personal life

-Useni is married to Christiana and they have four children.
+Useni is married to Christiana and they have four children; Nita, Jeffrey, Joshua and Eleora.